gabetucker2/gostack/README.md

  >>
  >>> [race.md](/tutorials/race.md) showcases a race to complete the same set of tasks using ***classical go*** vs ***gostack***
  >>
- >>> [unaddedtutorials.txt](/tutorials/unaddedtutorials.txt) is where data to be added into future tutorials is stored, intended only for the developers
+ >>> [unaddedtutorials.txt](/tutorials/unaddedtutorials.txt) is where obsolete data to be added into future tutorials is stored, intended only for the developers
  >>
  >> [backend.go](/backend/backend.go) contains private functions to implement **Library.go**
  >>